slowproj/slowdash/docs/ControlsScript.md

     fig, axes = plt.subplots(2, 2)
     #... draw plots in the usual way

-    await ctrl.aio_publish(fig, name='mpl')
+    await ctrl.aio_emit(fig, name='mpl')

     plt.close()  # If a figure is created in a loop, it must be closed every time. await ctrl.aio_sleep(1)
 ```
-When a Matplotlib figure is published, a SlowDash layout (usually a `slowplot-XXX.json` file under `config`) is created dynamically for the same axes layout as the figure.
-The plotting objects in the figure are extracted and converted to SlowDash objects before publishing.
+When a Matplotlib figure is "aio_emit()"ed, a SlowDash layout (usually a `slowplot-XXX.json` file under `config`) is created dynamically for the same axes layout as the figure.
+The plotting objects in the figure are extracted and converted to SlowDash objects before emitting.

 More examples can be found in `ExampleProjects/Streaming/Matplotlib`.